nextstrain/ncov/narratives/ncov_sit-rep_es_2020-03-05.md

 ## Date of the common ancestor of outbreak viruses

-Several research groups and people have estimated the time of the most recent common ancestor - see [this post by A Rambaut](http://virological.org/t/phylodynamic-analysis-129-genomes-24-feb-2020) or [this post by T Stadler](http://virological.org/t/evolutionary-epidemiological-analysis-of-93-genomes).
+Several research groups and people have estimated the time of the most recent common ancestor - see [this post by A Rambaut (in English)](http://virological.org/t/phylodynamic-analysis-of-sars-cov-2-update-2020-03-06/420) or [this post by T Stadler (in English)](http://virological.org/t/phylodynamic-analysis-of-sars-cov-2-update-2020-03-06/420).

 The common ancestor of all sequences is most likely between mid-November and mid-December.
 This would be consistent with all currently sequenced cases descending from the [initial cluster of cases at the Wuhan seafood market](http://virological.org/t/phylodynamic-analysis-129-genomes-24-feb-2020).